modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 - Can build two versions (for modern and legacy browsers)
 - Can configure and include only needed polyfills

-Our web building section is not quite finished _yet_, but we will build on top of the experience we already have in this area from open-wc.
+We will build on top of the experience we already have in this area from open-wc.
 If you need something now you can take a look at [Open Web Components Building Rollup](https://open-wc.org/building/building-rollup.html).

 ## Progressive Web Apps

+When we talk of Modern Web apps, we also talk of _Progressive_ Web Apps (PWA), to enable you install your PWA on your phone or use it while being offline.

+We think PWAs are important but they are tough to get started and integrate it into your development process.
+Therefore we would like to provide technical guides and tools to enable.

-When we talk of Modern Web apps, we also talk of _Progressive_ Web Apps (PWA), and this means we'll also have a focus on the PWA space.
-Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components, as well as extensive codelabs to help you get started building your modern, progressive web apps.
+Not only do we ship to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components, as well as extensive codelabs to help you get started building your modern, progressive web apps.

+> Pascal help!

+### Key goals Progressive Web Apps

+- Integrate into the build
+- We will provide missing tools like [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) -

+## Modern Web Family

+Modern web will consist of multiple projects that all follow a similar mission.
+Relationship between modern web and rocket and modern web

+> Pascal help!

 ## Web Documentation (rocket)